EPWpy: A High-Level Python Interface for Electron–Phonon Calculations#

 Key Capabilities#

-• 🚀 Cloud-Ready Works on Binder, HPC clusters, Google Colab, and local development environments.
+Supports workflows on Binder, HPC clusters, Google Colab, and local development environments.

-• 🧩 Extensible Clean Python API for building reproducible workflows and custom analysis modules.
+Provides a clean Python API for building reproducible workflows and custom analysis modules.

 Quick Start (Terminal)#